Trial in progress

 Exploring ways to help reduce plastic waste

-We are seeking to complement existing programs on the Northern Beaches and meet environmental and community needs.
+We are looking to further support and complement existing toy library and recycling programs on the Northern Beaches to meet environmental and community needs.

 The story so far